Measuring the Sun and Moon

 If you’re good with purely mental pictures, you can segment the sky into equal points ranging out from the center.
 Depending on the time of year, you’ll need to split the sky into 14 (between March and September), 12 (as you close in on the end of March or September) or 10 (between September and March) equal points, corresponding roughly to the number of daylight hours.

 For most of us who aren’t readily able to make mental images of that complexity, you can use a constant physical object to measure equal points for future reference.
 A fist is one of the easiest things to use, and it can be quite helpful when you want to include a rough evaluation of the number of minutes left in the current hour.
-If, for example 2 fists equal 1 hour, then if you measure the sun and find that it fits between 2 fists, you can see that 1/2 hour, or 30 minutes have passed.
+If, for example 2 fists equal one hour, then if you measure the sun and find that it fits between 2 fists, you can see that 1/2 hour, or 30 minutes have passed.
 Again these are obviously very rough estimates and not fit for exact timing, but they’re great when you just need to know how long the day will last or to determine when the morning heat/afternoon cooling will begin.

 Using the Moon